Orthogonal Polynomial regression

 Default computed for conditional variable: horsepower

 Uh-oh.
-You can see that while this gave the best elpd, and had a nice residual plot, it’s obviously overfit.
+You can see that while this gave the best elpd, and had a nice residual plot, it’s obviously overfit, as expected given that we already show that the difference with the quadratic model is small.
 Given our knowledge about how cars operate, we expect a decreasing trend of fuel efficiency at higher horsepower.
 The 7th degree polynomial absolutely is not consistent with that.
 First, looking at the low values, it increases before starting the decreasing trend.
 Second, it starts to go back up at the high end of the data, strongly latching onto a couple of points that are likely driven by noise.

 This behavior evokes the classic quote,